OctopusDeploy/blog/blog/2021-07/importing-a-deployable-tutorial/importing-a-deployable-tutorial.md

 If you haven't upgraded to Octopus Deploy 2021.1 now is a great time to do so to use the Export/Import Project features
 :::

 You have successfully imported the project, good work!
-There are just a few other items to configure.
+There are just a few other items to configure before deploying the web application.
 Exporting and importing a project does not capture the deployment targets or the required packages of the project.
 Deployment targets require a fresh connection on a new instance and packages are not captured to avoid extremely large files being part of the export process.

 ## Configure an Azure Account